Augmented Reality (AR) is finding its way into more markets and new use cases are emerging. With this maturation comes an evolving ecosystem.

 Analytics — Manufacturers, retailers and marketers are finding value in creating and distributing AR experiences to customers or the general public.
 Analytics are necessary to provide insight and give them a way to assess effectiveness and viability of the AR experiences they deliver.

-I’m a strong advocate for practical Augmented Reality solutions currently working as Senior Architect, Cloud Services for AR leader, ScopeAR.com.
+I’m a strong advocate for practical Augmented Reality solutions.
 Please email me to determine the best and most profitable way to use AR in your business.